oeg-upm/Massive-ROs-Creator/README.md

 ## pip installation:
 Usually, pip is automatically installed.
 In case it's not, please install it following the steps in: https://pip.pypa.io/en/stable/installation/
 ## Selenium library installation:
-In your python terminal, type the next command:
+In your shell, type the next command:
-`<addr>` pip install selenium
+`pip install selenium`
 ## Download the newest version of chromedriver
 ## ROHub library installation